greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/pg_dump.html.md

     > **Note** When `-t` is specified, `pg_dump` makes no attempt to dump any other database objects that the selected table\(s\) may depend upon.
 Therefore, there is no guarantee that the results of a specific-table dump can be successfully restored by themselves into a clean database.

-    Also, `-t` cannot be used to specify a child table partition.
-To dump a partitioned table, you must specify the parent table name.
+    Also, `-t` cannot be used to specify a child table of a partitioned table.
+To dump a partitioned table, you must specify the root partitioned table name.

 -T \<table\> \| --exclude-table=\<table\>
 :   Do not dump any tables matching the table pattern.
 The pattern is interpreted according to the same rules as for `-t`. `-T` can be given more than once to exclude tables matching any of several patterns.
 When both `-t` and `-T` are given, the behavior is to dump just the tables that match at least one `-t` switch but no `-T` switches.
 If `-T` appears without `-t`, then tables matching `-T` are excluded from what is otherwise a normal dump.